thatITfox/python_chat_app/README.md

 how to run straight up using python:

-u can go to teh terminal and type python client.py
+u can go to the terminal and type python client.py

 how to set up the server: